ttiurani/hypercore-wasm-experiments/README.md

 If it works, this should display this README in the browser, loaded over hypercore-protocol and hypercore in Rust in WASM :-)

 Check the browser console for some logs.
-It currently needs quite a while until the content is displayed, I don't know yet why this is.